dod-ccpo/atat/README.md

 ## Running (development)

+Turn on the virtual environment:

+    . .venv/bin/activate

+Note: you may want to use something like [direnv](https://direnv.net) or [autoenv](https://github.com/kennethreitz/autoenv) to automate this.

-To start the app and watch for changes:
+Start the app and watch for changes:

     DEBUG=1 ./app.py